Cmatrix1/Pythonic_Dev-Posts/Designing Data Intensive Applications Book Summaries/Part-01.md

 When generating load artificially, the client needs to keep sending requests independently of the response time.

 > ##### Percentiles in practice
-> Calls in parallel, the end-user request still needs to wait for the slowest of the parallel calls to complete.
+> Even with parallel calls, the end-user request still needs to wait for the slowest call to complete.
 > The chance of getting a slow call increases if an end-user request requires multiple backend calls.

 #### Approaches for coping with load